-The theory outlined above has two key implications: hegemons generate alignment, and alignment generates trade.
+The theory outlined above has two key implications: Hegemons generate alignment, and alignment generates trade.
 Assessing the empirical relevance of the theory therefore requires having a measure of alignment.
 Perhaps the most common such measure in the literature is joint voting in the UN General Assembly, which begins in 1946.
-In particular, most researchers now use the "ideal point" measure by Bailey et al. (2017), which "reflects state positions toward the US-led liberal order" on a scale from +3 (full alignment) to -3 (least alignment).
+In particular, most researchers now use the "ideal point" measure by Bailey, Strezhnev, and Voeten (2017, 431), which reflects state positions toward the "US-led liberal order" on a scale from +3 (full alignment) to -3 (least alignment).

-Several papers have already shown that alignment in UN voting is positively and significantly correlated with trade (most recently Gopinath et al., 2025).
+Several papers have already shown that alignment in UN voting is positively and significantly correlated with trade (most recently, Gopinath et al. 2025).
 Thus, we focus here on the first implication of the theory, namely that hegemons generate alignment.

 Consider a specific event of recent history: the dissolution of the Soviet Union.
-Through the lens of the theory, it can be interpreted as the collapse of a hegemon with very different preferences from those of the US.
-In equilibrium, therefore, we should observe a realignment of countries towards the US.
-Figure 1 shows that this is indeed what appears to have happened in Eastern Europe, where countries' US-orientation increased sharply after 1990.
+Through the lens of the theory, it can be interpreted as the collapse of a hegemon with very different preferences from those of the United States.
+In equilibrium, therefore, we should observe a realignment of countries toward the United States.
+Figure 1 shows that this is indeed what appears to have happened in Eastern Europe, where countries' US orientation increased sharply after 1990.